-Making full use of the development environment means you should be able to access the Kafka instance inside the docker container.
-The way Docker and the Kafka brokers work requires a few extra settings.
-Kafka Broker advertises the endpoint accepting client connections and this endpoint must be accessible from your client.
-When running on macOS or Windows, docker runs inside a virtual machine which means there will be an extra networking layer in place.
+Making full use of the development environment means you should be able to access the Kafka instance inside the Docker container.
+The way Docker and Kafka brokers work requires a few extra settings.
+A Kafka Broker advertises the endpoint accepting client connections and this endpoint must be accessible to your client.
+When running on macOS or Windows, Docker runs inside a virtual machine which means there will be an extra networking layer in place.

 macOS it usually is

 192.168.99.100).
 At the same time, you should give the

 docker run -e EULA="CHECK_YOUR_EMAIL_FOR_KEY" \ -e ADV_HOST="192.168.99.100" \ --net=host --name=lenses-dev \ landoop/kafka-lenses-dev

 If you run on Linux you don’t have to set the